permaweb/ao-cookbook/src/tutorials/begin/messaging.md

 This will store the process ID as a variable called `Morpheus`, making it easier to interact with the specifid process ID.

 After obtaining Morpheus's process ID and storing it in a variable, you're ready to communicate with it.
 To do this, you use the Send function.
-Morpheus, himself, is a parellel process running in ao.
+Morpheus, himself, is a parallel process running in ao.
 He receives and sends messages using a series of Handlers.
 Let's send him a message and see what happens.

 ::: info
 When creating the `Morpheus` variable, the only response you should see is `undefined`.
 This is expected.
 To check if the variable was created successfully, type `Morpheus` and press Enter.
 You should see the process ID you stored.